 If you are currently experiencing one or more of these symptoms, you should see a TMJ specialist immediately.
 Only a TMJ doctor can determine if your jaw pain is TMJ or another condition.
 Once you’ve diagnosed your TMJ, you can work with your specialist to determine the best course of action to ease your pain and help you live more comfortably.
 There are a lot of possible causes of jaw pain, so make sure you get the TMJ facts from a TMJ specialist.

 Obedience training is an essential tool to make sure your new furry family member is properly trained and socialized.
 Here are a few things that you should know before choosing a training class or obedience teacher.

 How Long Does Obedience Training Take?

 Don’t expect your new pup to answer to your commands within just a couple of days.
+Even simple things like behaving for a traveling pet groomer will take time.
 Basic obedience training courses usually take between 6 and 8 weeks of classes once or twice per week.
 Expect to spend at least an hour or two at each class.